 The song was co-written and co-produced by the 1975’s Matty Healy and George Daniel.

 The song came about when singer-guitarist Lili Trifilio wanted to write a “true, gushy, genuine love song” during a “questionable point” in her relationship.
 “I hope that anyone who listens to this song can feel the love in the lyrics and give love a chance, as well as remember to always love themselves first and foremost,” she said.

-All About You – The Knocks (featuring Foster The People)
+The Knocks (featuring Foster The People) – All About You

 It’s been two years since The Knocks teamed up with Foster the People on “Ride or Die,” their unforgettable first collaboration which wound up being 2018’s undisputed Song of the Summer and streaming over 100 million times.
 The Knocks are thrilled to follow it up with the release of “All About You” feat.
 Foster the People.